sartimo/awesome-non-bullshit-websites/README.md

 - https://bt.ht/ -> this is an absolute killer: https://git.sr.ht/~bt/bt.ht/tree
 - https://1kb.club/
 - https://korayer.de/ -> this dud writin in pure txt files
+- https://ssgit.bt.ht/ -> whaaat ?! an ssg for pure git repos? might try that one too